H-1B visa

 H-1B visa status holders typically have an initial three-year stay in the U.S. They are entitled to a maximum of six years of physical presence in H-1B status.
 After reaching certain milestones in the green card process, H-1B status can be extended beyond the six-year maximum.
 The number of initial H-1B visas issued each fiscal year is capped at 65,000, with an additional 20,000 visas available for individuals who have earned a master's degree or higher from a U.S. institution, for a total of 85,000.
 Some employers are exempt from this cap.
 Sponsorship by an employer is required for applicants.

 In 2019, the USCIS estimated there were 583,420 foreign nationals on H-1B visas in the United States.
 Between 1991 and 2022, the number of H-1B visas issued quadrupled.
 265,777 H-1B visas were approved in 2022, the second-largest category of visa in terms of the number of foreign workers after the 310,676 H-2A visas issued to temporary, seasonal, agriculture workers.

 H-1B visas have been politically controversial, with various actors seeking to expand or restrict the visa program.
 Studies have shown H-1B visas can lead to lower wages for competing workers, but that H-1B visas have had welfare-improving effects for Americans, leading to significant overall wage gains, lower consumer prices, greater innovation, and greater total factor productivity growth.

-In 2025, the Trump administration imposed a $100,000 fee for filing for an H-1B visa starting September 2025 with exemptions for change of status, including those who are currently in US on F1 OPT.
+In 2025, the Trump administration imposed a $100,000 fee for filing for an H-1B visa starting September 2025 with exemptions for change of status, including those who are currently in the US on an F1 OPT student visa.